geigr/ipytone/README.md

 # Ipytone: Interactive Audio in Jupyter

-Ipytone exposes many features of the [Tone.js](https://tonejs.github.io) library as [Jupyter widgets](https://ipywidgets.readthedocs.io).
+Ipytone exposes many features of the [Tone.js](https://tonejs.github.io) library to Python as [Jupyter widgets](https://ipywidgets.readthedocs.io).
 It allows turning Jupyter into a versatile DAW (Digital Audio Workstation) for music creation, sound design, data sonification, and more...

 ## Documentation + Live Demo